turingschool/backend-curriculum-site/module2/lessons/apis.md

 2. After you've refactored your code to include some classes and methods, write some RSpec tests that test those classes and methods.
 3. APIs are typically rate limited which means there's a limit to how often you can send requests to them.
 The GitHub API [only allows 60 requests per hour for unauthenticated requests](https://docs.github.com/en/rest/overview/resources-in-the-rest-api#rate-limiting).
 Implement RSpec mocking/stubbing to avoid sending the HTTP request when you run your tests.

-You can find an a completed example of these exercises [here](https://github.com/BrianZanti/intro_to_apis)
+You can find a completed example of these exercises [here](https://github.com/BrianZanti/intro_to_apis)

 ## Checks for Understanding